AmanGit08/sign_language_convertor/README.md

 The application recognizes ASL alphabet letters based on which fingers are extended and their relative positions.
 The recognition is basic and may not be 100% accurate.
 Supported letters include A, B, D, E, F, G, H, I, K, L, M, N, O, P, Q, S, T, U, V, W, X, Y.

+still working to make the progress to go from the lettes to words and form the word to straight to the sentence

 ## Troubleshooting

 - **Camera not opening**: Ensure no other application is using the camera.
 Try closing other video apps.